 - AnVIL documentation for accessing and analyzing AnVIL data in Terra

-Details on methods and QC are available on the OurHealth dbGaP study webpage.
+Details on methods and QC are available on the OurHealth dbGaP study webpage, under the "Study Description" section.
 The dataset on AnVIL includes BGE data in CRAM format for 621 samples, as well as genotypes in build GRCh38 imputed to the combined 1000G+HGDP reference panel using GLIMPSE2, available in multi-sample VCF and PLINK2 files.
 Survey-based cardiometabolic outcomes, anthropometric traits, and detailed population descriptors are also available.

 The OurHealth data aligns with the PRIMED Data Model, which is available on GitHub.